lisenkovkv/process-mining-knowledge-base/README.md

 * [Process mining in healthcare](https://www.futurelearn.com/courses/process-mining-healthcare)

 ## Software
-* [PM4PY](http://pm4py.org/).
-PM4Py is a python library that supports (state-of-the-art) process mining algorithms in python.
+* [PM4PY](http://pm4py.org/) is a python library that supports (state-of-the-art) process mining algorithms in python.
 It is completely open source and intended to be used in both academia and industry projects.
-* [ProM](http://www.promtools.org/).
-ProM is an extensible framework that supports a wide variety of process mining techniques in the form of plug-ins.
+* [ProM](http://www.promtools.org/) is an extensible framework that supports a wide variety of process mining techniques in the form of plug-ins.
 It is platform independent as it is implemented in Java, and can be downloaded free of charge.
 We welcome and support practical applications of ProM, and we invite researchers and developers to contribute in the form of new plug-ins.
 * [Disco](https://fluxicon.com/disco/)
-* [ProcessExplorer](https://fileserver.tk.informatik.tu-darmstadt.de/AS/processexplorer/).
-ProcessExplorer is an academic process mining tool which guides analysts through event logs by suggesting subset and insights recommendations.
+* [ProcessExplorer](https://fileserver.tk.informatik.tu-darmstadt.de/AS/processexplorer/) is an academic process mining tool which guides analysts through event logs by suggesting subset and insights recommendations.
-* [bupaR](https://www.bupar.net/). bupaR is an open-source, integrated suite of R-packages for the handling and analysis of business process data.
+* [bupaR](https://www.bupar.net/) is an open-source, integrated suite of R-packages for the handling and analysis of business process data.
 It currently consists of 8 packages, including the central package, supporting different stages of a process mining workflow.
 * [XESame](http://www.processmining.org/xesame/start) is an application that supports in the extraction of an event log from non-event log data sources.

 ## Reviews